 Assign roles to users

-Use the Roles pulldown menu to assign roles to your users, and grant them permissions within the Checkr Dashboard.
+Click Edit in the Roles column to assign roles to your users, and grant them permissions within the Checkr Dashboard.

 Individual users may have multiple Roles (such as Adjudicator AND Requester.